-We’ll dive deep into put spreads in this chapter.
+We’ll focus on put spreads in this chapter.
 As a reminder, a put spread is:

 Long put & short put

-Like call spreads, you should expect most math-based spread test questions to be on vertical (price) spreads, where the contracts have the same expiration but different strike prices.
+Like call spreads, most math-based spread questions focus on vertical (price) spreads, where both contracts have the same expiration but different strike prices.
 For example:

 Short 1 ABC Jan 40 put